Advanced Table Features

 In order to select no rows by default in a Table component, leave the Default Selected Row field blank.

-Programmatically manipulate table edit state
+Programmatically manipulate table edit state (coming soon)

 The table includes advanced editing capabilities, similar to a spreadsheet, as covered in this section.